Last Updated: February 2024

 Execute All Matching Rules

 By default, Freshdesk automation uses the “Execute first matching rule” setting.
-This setting allows only one automation to fire on each ticket that is the highest in your list of automation.
+This setting ensures only the top automation in your list triggers per ticket, maintaining priority.
 This will fail your autoresponder execution.
 So we recommend you switch to “Execute all matching rules“.

 To do this in Freshdesk,